savvycellar/ktblog/notes.md

 title: Thank you
 ---

-This entire webiste is dedicated to you.
+This entire website is dedicated to you.

 I feel very lucky to be able to go to so many fun places with you, many of which I would not have gone to without you.